wsxiaoys/lil/readme.txt

        code in <code> will be evaluated followed by the code in <step>.
 The function returns the result of the last evaluation of <code>

+     char <code>
+       returns the character with the given code as a string.
+Note that the character 0 cannot be used in the current implementation of LIL since it depends on 0-terminated strings.
+If 0 is passed, an empty string will be returned instead

      charat <str> <index>
        returns the character at the given index of the given string.
 The index begins with 0.
 If an invalid index is given, an empty value will be